Do for Life

 The Language of the Body

 In motion, the mind becomes honest.
-Through non-contact martial arts, mindful drills, and simple patterns, you’ll feel how posture shapes thought and how breath can interrupt reactivity.
+Through non-contact martial arts, mindful drills and simple movements, you will experience how posture influences thought and how breathing can prevent impulsive reactions.
 This is not about force or performance.
-It’s about meeting your edge with curiosity, discovering where you hold on, and learning to release without collapse.
-We move to awaken the part of you that knows: strength can be soft; clarity can be warm; boundaries can be loving.
+It's about approaching your limits with curiosity, recognising where you hold on, and learning to let go without falling apart.
+We move to awaken the part of you that knows strength can be soft, clarity can be warm, and boundaries can be loving.

 Philosophy